 Creates Unrealistic Expectations About Clothing Pricing

 There are a few reasons why fast fashion is as cheap as it is.
-It is made unethically, unsustainably (no time or money spent on eco-friendly alternatives), and most garments are made from polyester or a poly-cotton blend.
+It is made unethically, and unsustainably (no time or money spent on eco-friendly alternatives), and most garments are made from polyester or a poly-cotton blend.
 To make matters worse, 97.5 percent of clothing in the US is made using exploitative labor in developing countries.

-“Part of the joy you get from shopping is not just that you bought something that you really like and you’re going to use, but also that you got a good deal,” says Tom Meyvis, who is a professor of marketing at NYU’s Stern School of Business.
+“Part of the joy you get from shopping is not just that you bought something that you like and you’re going to use, but also that you got a good deal,” says Tom Meyvis, who is a professor of marketing at NYU Stern School of Business.
 It’s pretty hard to resist a bargain, and brands take advantage of that.
 However, the reality is that you aren’t getting a good deal when it comes to buying something that will last.

 To make matters worse, these brands knock off high-end fashion houses, making them seem even cheaper than they already are.
 They profit off of selling a high number of garments, and they rely on mass consumerism.
 Quantity is far more important than quality.
 And how do you sell a lot of anything?
 You make it as cheap as possible.
 Spending on clothes has gone down, while people own more garments than ever before.
 In 1991, the average consumer-owned 40 pieces of clothing compared to the average of 63.7 garments owned in 2013.
 While this may sound like nothing but a win for the consumer, the reality of the environmental and ethical impact of these statistics affects everyone in the fashion life cycle.